 Your Rights as a California Resident

-Under California law, some California residents have specific rights regarding their personal information.
-These rights are subject to certain exceptions as described below.
+Under California law, some California residents have specific rights regarding their personal information as described below.
+These rights are subject to certain exceptions.
 Further, if we have collected or processed your personal information in connection with a product or service we are providing to our Client that is a company, partnership, sole proprietorship, nonprofit or government agency, and you are an employee, owner, director, officer, or contractor of that entity, rights 1-3 below are not available to you until at least January 1, 2021.